 Also, most tools have ergonomic handles to make you feel comfortable to work with for a long time.

 Dewalt doesn’t disappoint its customers in the battery department as well.
-Using the best Li-ion technology, their batteries have overheated, overcharge, and other safety protection.
-The overall runtime is quite good compared to other brands of the same battery designed capacity and volt.
+Using the best Li-ion technology(lithium batteries), their batteries have overheated, overcharge, and other safety protection.
+The overall runtime and battery life is quite good compared to other brands of the same battery designed capacity and volt.

 1. Dewalt 20V Max Cordless Drill Combo Kit